Guandao: Combat uses

 The guandao is used quite frequently in the martial art of contemporary Wushu derived from the Shaolin or Wudangquan form of martial arts in modern times.
 According to contemporary Wushu practice, its purpose is more to disarm an opponent and deflect his strikes rather than to attack.
 To that end, a large veil cloth is attached to the end to dissuade and confuse opponents.
 However, there is no evidence of this being an authentic depiction of the weapon's historical usage.
-Tassels and cloths are attached to numerous weapons such as jian, dao, meteor hammer, and guandao used in Chinese opera, one of the sources of movements found in contemporary wushu.
+Tassels and cloths are attached to numerous weapons such as jian, dao, meteor hammer, and guandao used in Chinese opera, one of the sources of movements found in contemporary Wushu.

 Forms utilizing the weapon in nearly all traditional styles of Chinese martial arts emphasize strong slashing movements and momentum to keep the heavy blade moving through a series of spinning cuts.
 The considerable weight of the weapon also makes guandao forms good for training the overall conditioning of the body.

-Similar weapons were also used in Southeast Asia.
-They were famously used by royals to fight each other on elephant back.

-Extremely unusually for historical weapons, the Guandao is reportedly still used today.
-Chinese soldiers armed with Guandaos and modern combat uniforms were photographed near the Line of Actual Control with India, where a 1996 agreement between India and China prohibits firearm usage.